Nevado de Toluca

 Nevado de Toluca ([neˈβaðo ðe toˈluka]) is a stratovolcano in central Mexico, located about 80 km west of Mexico City near the city of Toluca.
 It is the fourth highest of Mexico's peaks, after Pico de Orizaba, Popocatépetl and Iztaccíhuatl.
 The volcano and the area around it is now a national park.

 Etymology

-It is often called by the Nahuatl name Xinantecatl which is usually translated as The Naked Lord, Señor Desnudo in Spanish, although other etymologies have been suggested such as "Lord of the Corn Stalks", Tzinacantecatl or Zinacantepetl (Mountain of the Bats).
+It is often called by the Nahuatl name Xinantecatl which is usually translated as The Naked Lord, Señor Desnudo in Spanish, although other etymologies have been suggested such as "Lord of the Corn Stalks" (Chinantecatl), Tzinacantepetl (Mountain of the Bats), or Tzinacantecatl (person from Zinacantepec).
 Further evidence regarding the etymologies of this mountain has surfaced after many archeology discoveries in and around the area.
 It has been concluded that its correct etymology is Chicnauhtecatl meaning "Lord of Nine", probably referring to the various deep lakes at the top of the cone.

 Description

 The volcano has a 1.5 km wide summit caldera which is open to the east.
 The highest summit, the 4680 m Pico del Fraile (Friar's Peak), is on the southwest side of the crater and the second highest, the 4640 m Pico del Aguila (Eagle's Peak), is on the northwest.

 There are two crater lakes on the floor of the basin at about 4200 m, the larger Lago del Sol (Sun Lake) and the smaller, but deeper, Lago de la Luna (Moon Lake).

 A road formerly ran into the caldera to the lakes, but is now gated 2 km before the lakes.

 From the southeast, Nevado de Toluca looks flat-topped, like shoulders without a head.
 A Nahuatl legend (recounted as part of the legend of Popocatépetl and Iztaccíhuatl) provides a mythical explanation.